MicrosoftDocs/sql-docs/azure-sql/copilot/copilot-azure-sql-overview.md

 ### Microsoft Copilot for Azure enhanced scenarios

 You can ask and receive helpful, context-rich suggestions from [Microsoft Copilot for Azure](/azure/copilot/overview) within the Azure portal.
-Get answers with prompts like:

-- `What are the active connections running right now?`
-- `What are the top high CPU queries run in the last week`
-- `My database is slow.`

 > [!WARNING]
 > Copilot in Azure SQL Database is a preview set of experiences that are powered by large language models (LLMs).
 Output produced by Copilot might contain inaccuracies, biases, or other unintended content.
 This occurs because the model powering Copilot in Azure SQL Database was trained on information from the internet and other sources.
 As with any generative AI model, humans should review the output produced by Copilot before use.